-The primary responsibilities of the chair are set forth in Faculty Rule 3335-3-35 (http://trustees.osu.edu).
+The primary responsibilities of the chair are set forth in Faculty Rule 3335-3-35.
 This rule requires the chair to develop, in consultation with the faculty, a Pattern of Administration with specified minimum content.
-The rule, along with Faculty Rule 3335-6, also requires the chair to prepare, in consultation with the faculty, a document setting forth policies and procedures pertinent to promotion and tenure (the Appointments, Promotion and Tenure document; see http://oaa.osu.edu/policiesprocedureshandbook.html.)
+The rule, along with Faculty Rule 3335-6, also requires the chair to prepare, in consultation with the faculty, a document setting forth policies and procedures pertinent to promotion and tenure (the Appointments, Promotion and Tenure document.)